gholler-sopra/hydrator-plugins/transform-plugins/docs/Normalize-transform.md

     |            |            |            | 65765            |             | 23423           |                    |
     +==============================================================================================================+

-Map the "CustomerId" column to the "ID" column of the output schema, and the "Last_Update_Date" to the "Date" column of the output schema.
+Map the "CustomerId" column to the "ID" column of the output schema and the "Last_Update_Date" to the "Date" column of the output schema.
 Normalize the "First_Name", "Last_Name", "Credit_Card", and "Billing_Address" columns by mapping each column name to the "Attribute_Type" column and their values to the "Attribute_Value" column of the output